 There are two ways you can contract the hantavirus.
 You can come into contact with rodent urine or droppings, or you can breathe in the dust that is contaminated with infected rodent urine or droppings.
 Since this syndrome has no known cure and a 38 percent mortality rate, it is important to seek medical attention immediately if you begin to show symptoms.
 These signs include dizziness, abdominal pain, muscle aches, fatigue, coughing, and shortness of breath.

 If you notice any evidence of a rodent infestation, contact Dave’s Pest Control Inc. and get a free estimate.
-The company has been serving the community for over 35 years and also offers services to rid your home of termites, bed bugs, and cockroaches.
+Dave’s Pest Control has been providing rodent control, pest control and other extermination services in Port Orange, Daytona, Deland, Edgewater, Ormond Beach and through Flagler and Volusia Counties over 35 years.
+Aside from exterminating rodents, we can rid your home of termites, bed bugs, cockroaches and other pests.